tsegaye27/songify/README.md

 cd frontend
 npm start
 ```

-The frontend will be available at `http://localhost:5173` and the backend API will run on `http://localhost:8000`.

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any bugs, features, or improvements.

-1. 🍴 Fork the repository.
-2. 🌱 Create your feature branch (`git checkout -b feature/your-feature-name`).
-3. 💾 Commit your changes (`git commit -m 'Add some feature'`).
-4. 🚀 Push to the branch (`git push origin feature/your-feature-name`).
-5. 🔁 Open a pull request.

----

 Thank you for using Songify!
 If you have any questions or feedback, feel free to reach out.
 Happy coding! 🎶